Student Awards

 What are the APA Division 45 Student Travel Awards?

-Scholarships of $500 will be awarded to assist with registration and lodging.
-These scholarships are intended to increase Division 45 student member participation at the APA Convention.
+Scholarships will be awarded to assist with registration and lodging.
+These scholarships are intended to increase Division 45 student member participation at the APA Convention and the Division 45 Research Conference.

 Convention Travel Award Recipients: